 \subsection{Step (\rom{3}): Approximate the integration by quadrature methods.}

-The main idea in this step is to apply any appropriate quadrature methods to approximate the nested integral in \eqref{eqn::step_two_approx_v2}, and the resulting approximations are unnormalized schemes that preserve the positivity of matrices.
-The only requirement is that the errors from quadrature approximations should not affect the order of the scheme.
+The main idea in this step is to apply any appropriate quadrature methods to approximate the nested integral in \eqref{eqn::step_two_approx_v2}, and the resulting approximations are unnormalized schemes that preserve the positivity.
+The only requirement is that the errors from quadrature approximations are small enough so that the order of the scheme is not affected.

 There are three important examples: for order $M = 1$, there is no need to use any quadrature approximation, and there is only one unnormalized scheme; when $M = 2$, if we apply the famous trapezoidal rule and midpoint rule, we would end up with two different schemes.
-We postpone more details to \appref{app::scheme_details} for the detailed derivation, and we simply summarize the final unnormalized schemes below:
+We postpone more details to \appref{appendix::quadrature} for the detailed derivation, and we simply summarize the final unnormalized schemes below: